Apple has just released the OS X El Capitan public beta download, making it available for anyone to install.

 That’s because they’re test versions of software and are typically laden with bugs.
 As such, you probably won’t want to use the El Capitan public beta as your daily driver.

-“Please note that since the public beta software has not yet been commercially released by Apple, it may contain errors or inaccuracies and may not function as well as commercially released software,” warns Apple.
+“Please note that since the public beta software has not yet been commercially released by Apple,

 It continues: “Be sure to back up your Mac using Time Machine…we strongly recommend installing on a secondary system or device, or on a secondary partition on your Mac.”